MV Le Joola: Causes

+Despite investigations by both the Senegalese government and French authorities prompted by the deaths of hundreds French citizens, the exact causes of the incident have remained unknown as of 2022.
+In 2022, a Paris court revised the estimated number of French victims on board, reporting 854 and 923 Franco-Senegalese killed on board.
+The multitude of mistakes that contributed to the tragedy have been extensively documented: Le Joola lacked a sailing license; its crew neglected to consult the weather forecaster before departure; and the captain frequently failed to ensure proper balance of the ferry.
+Potential factors such as engine failure, navigational errors, adverse weather conditions, inadequate maintenance, and overcrowding—or a combination thereof—have been suggested as likely causes.
+Reports revealed that only one of the ship's two engines was operational.

+In 2003, Senegal closed its investigation, attributing blame to the captain, Issa Diarra, who died during the incident.
+Similarly, French courts terminated a lengthy probe that implicated seven Senegalese officials, citing lack of jurisdiction for Paris.

-The colossal loss of life caused by the tragedy was a great shock to many in Senegal and immediately led to calls from the press and public for an explanation of the disaster.
-The Senegalese government established an inquiry to investigate.
-The French courts also launched a probe into the disaster as several French nationals were among the dead.
-According to many sources, the accident was caused by a variety of factors, including possible negligence.
-While rough seas and wind were directly responsible for the capsizing, the ferry was built only to be sailed in coastal waters but was sailing beyond this coastal limit when it capsized.
-Overcrowding is one of the most commonly mentioned factors in the disaster, both for the capsizing and the high number of deaths.
+While rough seas and wind were responsible directly for the capsizing, the ferry was built only to travel in coastal waters but was sailing beyond this coastal limit when it capsized.
+Overcrowding is one of the most commonly mentioned factors for the disaster, both for the capsizing and the great number of deaths (since there were insufficient life jackets).
 Due to the heat and claustrophobic conditions below deck, as many passengers as possible usually slept on the upper level, making the ship more unstable.
 The ship was only 12 years old and was built to be in service for at least 30 years but had suffered a number of technical problems in the years before it capsized.
 These problems are now attributed to poor maintenance by its owners and not to any design or manufacturing flaws.

 Deaths

-At least 1,863 people died, although the exact number will never be known due to a large number of unticketed passengers on board.
+At least 1,863 people died, although the exact number will never be known due to a large number of unticketed passengers aboard.
+At least 444 children were among the victims.
 Among the dead were 1,201 male victims (61.5%) and 682 female victims (34.9%).
 The gender of 70 victims is unknown.
+The majority of passengers were Senegalese, including 854 to 923 Senegalese-French nationals on board.
 The dead included passengers from at least 11 countries beside Senegal: Cameroon, Guinea, Ghana, Nigeria, France, Spain, Norway, Belgium, Lebanon, Switzerland, and the Netherlands.

 On 28 September 2002, environmental activist Haïdar El Ali and his diving team explored the disaster area.
 They saw no survivors, but many bodies of men, women and children inside the ship.
 300 corpses trapped inside were freed.
 Another 100 that were around the ship were also recovered.
 551 dead bodies were recovered in total.
 Of that number, 93 were identifiable and given back to families.
 The remaining bodies were put to rest in specially-constructed cemeteries in Kabadio, Kantene, Mbao, and on the Gambian coast.
 National funerals were held on 11 October 2002, at the Esplanade du Souvenir in Dakar.